 Finally, consider the pellet hopper capacity.
 If you’re going to be cooking for long periods of time, you’ll want a pellet grill with a large hopper, so you don’t have to worry about running out of pellets.
-A pellet grill will burn about 1 and a half pounds of pellets per hour so you don’t need a 50-pound pellet hoper, 10 and up is good enough.
+A pellet grill will burn about 1 and a half pounds of pellets per hour, so you don’t need a 50-pound pellet hopper, 10 and up is good enough.

 Construction, Build, and quality

-Having a large cooking space is great but if the grill won’t last past a season then what’s the point.
-Build quality and sturdy construction is important, and things like thick steel construction and stainless steel construction components will contribute to the longevity and lifespan of the grill.
+Having a large cooking space is great, but if the grill won’t last past a season, then what’s the point.
+Build quality and sturdy construction are important, and things like thick steel construction and stainless steel construction components will contribute to the longevity and lifespan of the grill.

 However, nothing beats getting a good cover for your grill.

 Oh, warranty.
 Here is our case.
 These grills have many moving parts and components.
 The more parts, the more things that can go wrong.
 Especially with grills with two separate cooking chambers.
-This means you have augers, electronics fans, and a digital board but also gas burners.
-The changes of something breaking, going bad, or malfunctioning well are doubled when you combo two grills into one.
+This means you have augers, electronic fans, and a digital board, but also gas burners.
+The chances of something breaking, going bad, or malfunctioning well are doubled when you combine two grills into one.